thiras/OctoBot-Tentacles/Trading/Mode/funding_rate_arbitrage_trading_mode/resources/README.md

 ## Integration Notes

-This trading mode is specifically designed to work with the FundingRateArbitrageStrategyEvaluator and requires:
+This trading mode is specifically designed to work with the FundingRateArbitrageEvaluator (enhanced RealTime evaluator) and requires:
 - Real-time funding rate data processing
 - Multi-exchange order execution capabilities
 - Market-neutral position management